Graylog2/documentation/pages/streams/alerts.rst

   }

+.. _alerts_script_alert:

 Script alert notification
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 The Script alert notification lets you configure a script that will be executed when the alert is triggered.

-This is an Enterprise Integrations plugin feature and thus requires an :ref:`Enterprise license <enterprise_features>`.
+.. important:: Script Alert Notification is an Enterprise Integrations plugin feature and thus requires an :ref:`Enterprise license <enterprise_features>`.

 .. image:: /images/alerts_script_notification.png

 These are the supported configuration options.

 Script Path
     The path to where the script is located.
-Must me within the :ref:`permitted script path<script_alert_callback>` (which is customizable).
+Must me within the :ref:`permitted script path<config_script_alert>` (which is customizable).

 Script Timeout
     The maximum time (in milliseconds) the script will be allowed to execute before being forcefully terminated.